How to become an interpretation officer: Chris's story

 I’m an interpretation officer at Shepreth Wildlife Park.
 My job involves going out and doing outreach to schools and giving talks around the park about certain species of animals.
 Also I do the ‘keeper for the day’ experience where I accompany anyone who goes out to meet the wolves or who goes in with the lemurs.

 Throughout school I was always known as the ‘animal boy’.
 After I finished my GSCEs I went to do A-levels in biology, photography and geology.
 I then did a degree in zoology at university.
 On this course, there were modules on different aspects of animal life, so although it was a lot of work towards the last two years, it was certainly worth it.

 I’m quite lucky because I’ve always had a clear goal.
 I’ve always wanted to be where I am now.
 I’ve known that since I was about four.

 Open your mind however you can: as soon as I got out of university I went straight over to Uganda and I was there for about six months teaching local school children.
 To see how other people live is a fantastic experience and it helped me understand how we shouldn't take things for granted.

-What to expect if you want to be a zoologist
+What to expect if you want to become a zookeeper

 This information is a guide (sources: LMI for All, National Careers Service)